Xilinx/PYNQ/docs/source/pynq_overlays/pynqz2/pynqz2_logictools_overlay.rst

 Linux
 ^^^^^
-To rebuild the overlay, source the Xilinx tools first.
+To rebuild the overlay, source the AMD-Xilinx tools first.
 Then assuming PYNQ has been cloned:

 .. code-block:: console